The Easy Spin Mop: Everything You Need to Know

 To maintain the effectiveness of your spin mop, it’s essential to wash the mop head after each use.
 This keeps it hygienic and ready for the next cleaning session.
 After you’re done mopping, give the head a good rinse under running water until it runs clear.
 Most microfiber mop heads, including those for the Revolution Spin Mop, are machine washable.
 Just toss it in the washing machine with your regular detergent on a gentle cycle.
 Avoid using bleach or fabric softener, as these can damage the delicate fibers and reduce their cleaning power.
 Let it air dry completely before storing it to prevent any musty smells.

-When to Replace Your Mop Head
+When Should You Replace Your Mop Head?

 Even with the best care, your mop head won’t last forever.
 Regularly inspect it for signs of wear and tear.
 If you notice the strands are getting frayed, matted, or thin, it’s probably time for a replacement.
 Another tell-tale sign is a decline in cleaning performance—if it’s just pushing dirt around instead of picking it up, the microfibers have likely worn out.
 Depending on how often you clean, you’ll want to swap it out every two to three months to ensure you’re always getting an optimal clean.
 Having a few extra mop head refills on hand makes it easy to switch one out as soon as you need to.